 Many of the principles set out in this Code are widely accepted as being elements of good practice in corporate governance.
 It has been jointly produced by Sport England and UK Sport, and it will apply to all organisations within the United Kingdom to whom they provide grant funding.

-A detailed overview of the Code of Governance of Sport can be downloaded from the Sport England website – download PDF guide.
+A detailed overview of the Code for Sports Governance can be downloaded from the Sport England website – download PDF guide.